 Now that I have the right tools to make anything, I’m looking up new patterns since needle size and cord lengths can’t hold me back now. (“You can’t hold me back!
 Come at me, bro!”
 Hehe…)

 And, as I already mentioned, I’ll be working on two hats (one green that I already started and the other will be a blinding neon pink because I found an Etsy seller who hand dyes merino wool.
-Apparently it’s so bright that it’s supposed to glow under a black light! ).
+Apparently it’s so bright that it’s supposed to glow under a black light! :D).
 But I also want to challenge myself and make a sweater.

 Haha, and I think that after I make my first sweater, I’m going to go crazy and become That Person Who Knits Everything Including Your Poodle.
 Who knows?
 Maybe I’ll start knitting little toys in the shape of nail-polish bottles…haha!